bryanoltman/stager/README.md

 }
 ```

-This can be run using:
+You can launch this app directly from VS Code, or by running:

 ```bash
 flutter run -t path/to/my_scenes.stager_app.g.dart
 ```

-You can launch to a specific scene by providing the name of the scene as an argument:
+If your Stager app consists of multiple Scenes, you can launch to a specific scene by providing the name of the scene as an argument:

 ```bash
 flutter run -t path/to/my_scenes.stager_app.g.dart --dart-define='Scene=No Posts'